rgravem/Garage/readme.md

 * 0.4 - push car object into "garage" array
 * 0.5 - list cars on DOM
 * 0.6 - display cars on DOM
+* 0.7 - clear inputs
+* 0.8 - check for empties
+* 0.9 - remove a displayed car (take out for a drive)